HOWILLMAKEIT/MetaBox/README.md

       <td align="center">Protein-Docking</td>
       <td><a href="#">Paper</a></td>
       <td><a href="#">Code</a></td>
       <td>Protein-docking benchmark, where the objective is to minimize the Gibbs free energy resulting from protein-protein interaction between a given complex and any other conformation.
-We select 28 protein complexes and randomly initialize 10 starting points for each complex, resulting in 280 problem instances.</td>
+We select 28 protein complexes and randomly initialize 10 starting points for each complex, resulting in 280 problem instances.
+To simplify the problem structure, we only optimize 12 interaction points in a complex instance (12D problem).</td>
     </tr>
     <tr>
       <td align="center">CEC2013LSGO</td>